-Occasionally, the condo fee is quite low, but you may also be responsible for grounds and driveway maintenance.
+Occasionally, when the condo fee is quite low, you may also be responsible for grounds and driveway maintenance.
 Before buying a condo, inquire prior to submitting an offer regarding what's included in the fee.

 Freehold refers to the ownership of real property which is the land and all immovable structures (buildings, trees, fences, etc) attached to it.
 (While we're on the subject - it's a leasehold if the property reverts back to the owner of the land after the lease period has expired.)

 As a condo owner, you're still subject to easements, rights-of-way or restrictive covenants that may be registered on title.